Whamageddon: Gameplay

-Once a player has lost they are sent to 'Whamhalla', in which they are unable to return until the game begins again the next year.
+Once a player has lost they are sent to 'Whamhalla', from whence they are unable to return until the game begins again the next year.

 Alternative variations

 Other variations of Whamageddon exist.
 In one variation called Wham!Hunter, players get a point each time they hear the song.
 This allows enjoyment of Christmas music and not having to worry when walking through a shopping centre or when the radio is playing in the car.
 Radio industry Web site RadioInsight defined Whamageddon as starting on November 1, the traditional launch date for the earliest adopters of the all-Christmas music radio format.